AI in Design & Marketing

 Still sceptical?
 Check this out:

-- 84% of marketing organisations implemented AI and machine learning in 2020, up from just 29% in 2018 (Salesforce State of Marketing report).
+• In 2020, 84% of marketing organisations implemented AI and machine learning, up from 29% in 2018 (Salesforce State of Marketing report).

 These aren’t just numbers – they’re a wake-up call.
 AI is here, and it’s transforming marketing as we know it.